libriscv/libriscv/README.md

 ```
 You can find the `MachineOptions` structure in [common.hpp](/lib/libriscv/common.hpp).

 You can find details on the Linux system call ABI online as well as in [the docs](/docs/SYSCALLS.md).
 You can use these examples to handle system calls in your RISC-V programs.
-The system calls is emulate normal Linux system calls, and is compatible with a normal Linux RISC-V compiler.
+The system calls emulate normal Linux system calls, and is compatible with a normal Linux RISC-V compiler.

 ## Handling instructions one by one